 Student Signature:

-Student Name (please print):
+Student Name (plea ase print):

 Student ID: Grade: Date:

-As the parent/guar Acceptable Use Polleased, or operated using a personal deberevoked.
-I also result in disciplinat taken steps to continformation will be responsible for mas student(s) uses Dis licy when my student(so by the District or while evice.
-Should my stude understand that any victy or legal consequence rol access to the International evices in accessible to student terials acquired on the strict technology outside in the eviction of th ermission Form erstand, and agree to the erstand, are using elect le accessing the District V ent(s) violate the policy, a colation of the policy is pre- es.
-I further understand the et, but cannot guarantee et users.
-I agree not to ho entwork and accept respected the school setting.
-I give network resources, include tronic devices owned, Vi-Fi/Internet, even if ccess privileges may ohibited and may that the District has that all controversial ld the District onsibility when my we permission for my
+As the parent/guard Acceptable Use Poli leased, or operated using a personal de- be revoked.
+I also used result in disciplinary taken steps to contrainformation will be responsible for mat- student(s) uses Dist cy when my student(s) by the District or while vice.
+Should my stude anderstand that any vice or legal consequence of access to the Internaccessible to student erials acquired on the crict technology outsidestrict technology and a ermission Form erstand, and agree to the Tech) or family are using electron e accessing the District Wi-Fi ent(s) violate the policy, acces colation of the policy is prohib es.
+I further understand that et, but cannot guarantee that t users.
+I agree not to hold the network and accept responsit e the school setting.
+I give per network resources, including ic devices owned, i/Internet, even if s privileges may ited and may the District has all controversial ne District bility when my ermission for my

-Parent/Guardian N Name (please print):
+Parent/Guardian N ame (please print):

 Date:

-^{}Students 18 years of age or older may sign this release form for themselves.
+Students 18 years of age or older may sign this release form for themselves.